anthimevalin/deer-simulation/README.md

-I decided to make a deer simulation using Netlogo as part of my COM2014 Computational Intelligence module at the University of Exeter agent-based modelling assignment.
+A deer population simulation using Netlogo, as part of my COM2014 Computational Intelligence module at the University of Exeter agent-based modelling assignment.

 The following can also be found in the INFO tab in "deer_simulation.nlogo":